-These are so perfect for the child with special needs just getting started with construction toys as they’re magnetic and require very little muscle strength to build.
+These are so perfect just getting started with construction toys as they’re magnetic and require very little muscle strength to build.

 Puppets and Dolls

 A variety of hand puppets and finger puppets and dolls are great for language activities and storytelling.
 Must-haves.

 This short desk has plenty of storage and is great for using while seated on the sofa – or, like I do, at my son’s low adapted chair.